projecteru/redis-trib.py/README.md

     redis-trib.py start NODE_HOST:PORT

-Add another node to a cluster
+Add another master node to a cluster

     redis-trib.py join CLUSTER_HOST:PORT NEW_NODE_HOST:PORT

+Add a slave node to a master (slave should not in any cluster)

+    redis-trib.py replicate MASTER_HOST:PORT SLAVE_HOST:PORT

 Remove a node from its cluster